JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 ## Target Storage Settings

 The migration tool copies or moves artifacts to the currently active storage.
-Before you run the migration process, go to the **Project Settings | Artifacts Storage** page and activate the target storage.
+Before you run the migration process, go to the **Project Settings | Artifacts Storage** page of a project whose artifacts you want to migrate, and activate the target storage.

 <img src="dk-makeArtifactsStorageActive.png" width="708" alt="Activate target project storage"/>